The face was changed, yet the hand was known.

 Beacon interval 5000ms (0x1388) | Every 5s - consistent across TP-2026-001, TP-2026-004, TP-2026-009, TP-2026-010 |

-Persistence Artefacts on Victim Machine
+Persistence Artifacts on Victim Machine

 | Path | Description |